 Travelers frequently ask if they need to go to the bank in the U.S. to get Costa Rican colones (the local currency) before traveling.
-Not only is it quite unlikely that any U.S. bank would have so much as a single colón to exchange but if they order them the commission is very high.

 U.S. Dollars are Accepted in Costa Rica